-A ski holiday in Italy is similar to any other sort of holiday in Italy: relaxed, informal, hedonistic, fun - and just a little bit crazy.
+A ski holiday in Italy is relaxed, informal, hedonistic, fun - and just a little bit crazy.
 Of course, the Italians take their skiing seriously, but then they take their lunches, dinners, aperitivi and digestivi just as seriously too.
-Thus a winter sports vacation in Italy will always be as much about eating, drinking and partying as about skiing or snowboarding.
+Thus, a winter sports holiday in Italy will always be as much about good food and drink, as it is about skiing and snowboarding.

-Many Italians who are not skiers or boarders nevertheless enjoy coming to the mountains in winter for the sunshine, the scenery and the socialising.
-In resorts such as Cortina d'Ampezzo, non-skiers are actually in the majority.
+Many Italians who are not skiers or boarders enjoy coming to the mountains in winter for the sunshine, the scenery and the socialising.
+In fact, in resorts such as Cortina d'Ampezzo, non-skiers are actually in the majority.
 However, this does not mean that Italy is not a good choice for the committed skier.
-On the contrary, Cervinia, for example, has some of the most snow-sure skiing in Europe and many wonderful long, cruising pistes while Courmayeur has a world-class snowmaking system, not to mention plenty of taxing off-piste possibilities.
-Cortina, in the Dolomites, boasts a spectacular ski area that is scenicly as exciting as anything in the Alps.
+On the contrary, there’s brilliant skiing to be found in Italy for all types of skier, who will enjoy quieter pistes thanks to the non-skiers in town.

 For the latest travel advice from the Foreign & Commonwealth Office click here.